 …Except for the massive line of cars and buses waiting to cross through.

-What I hadn’t known was that the border crossing had only just reopened after being closed because of heavy snowfall.
+What I wasn’t aware of was that the border crossing had only just reopened after being closed because of heavy snowfall.
 We were in a high mountain pass after all, which was vulnerable to the unpredictable weather patterns that punctuate mountainous areas.

 There were six or seven buses in front of us, so it couldn’t be too long of a wait…or so I thought.
 An hour went by and we moved up one spot.
 We were allowed to get out of the bus to use the restroom and explore the border crossing, which helped pass the time.